diosney/node-iproute/README.md

 As the current Node.js version all the network related functionality that the built-in modules provide is quite limited, and mostly only gives read-only information through `os.networkInterfaces()` method, despite the fact that Unix/Linux networking related functions are awesome.
-This is mainly due the fact that the Node.js developers always wanted to maintain compatibility among all platform they support, like Windows.

-This module appeal that issue in the Unix/Linux platform by providing methods wrapping the OS functionality.
+This module appeal that issue in the Unix/Linux platform by providing methods wrapping the **iproute** user-space suite.

 With this module you will be able to interact with the **iproute** commands without have to care about executing directly any command or so, and will give you several handy utilities that will parse shown information for you.